ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_thermodyn_diagtool.rst

 For a comprehensive report on the methods used and some descriptive results, please refer to Lembo et al., 2019.

+In order to account for possible gaps in pressure levels, the daily fields of 2D near-surface temperature and horizontal velocities.'

 Available recipes and diagnostics
 ---------------------------------